akshataupadhye/News-articles-clustering-A-comparative-approach/README.md

 ## Understanding the problem

 Text clustering is an unsupervised learning technique which is used to group similar documents into a cluster.
-There are a variety of applications of text clustering such as media monitoring, recommender systems, information retrieval, customer feedback analysis and organization of documents such as the news articles, etc.
+There are a variety of applications of text clustering such as chatbots, media monitoring, recommender systems, information retrieval, customer feedback analysis and organization of documents such as the news articles, identifying similar products, etc.
 In this project I will be using the [The 20 Newsgroups Dataset](https://scikit-learn.org/0.19/datasets/twenty_newsgroups.html) which contains about 18000 news articles.
 So the goal of this project is to design a text classification model which can detect hidden relationships in the text data and can assign them to the most relevant groups.
 I will be using the Rand Index scores to compare the results of the clustering algorithms.

 ## Exploratory Data Analysis